 Important Information For Midland County Residents - Burn Permit Procedure

 If you choose to burn leaves, brush or yard waste you must have a permit from the Michigan Department of Natural Resources.
-Midland County residents may receive a burning permit by calling 866-922-2876 or by visiting www.michigan.gov/burnpermit
+Midland County residents may receive a burning permit by visiting the Burn Permits link on the right side of this page.

 There is no burning allowed in the Village of Sanford or within 1400 feet of the City of Midland.
-When the fire danger is high, no burning permits will be issued.
+When fire danger is high no burning permits will be issued.
 Other inquiries to the MDNR can be made by calling (989) 687-7771.

 The Wildfire Problem

-A wildfire is any unplanned or unwanted natural or human-caused fire.
-In the Great Lakes region of the U.S. and Canada more than 6,000 wildfires burn more than 740,000 acres of forest every year.
 Each year wildfires cause millions of dollars in direct and indirect losses.
-Three-quarters of wildfires are caused by people being careless.
-Many of these fires are caused from careless burning by residents and children playing with matches.
+Three-quarters of wildfires are caused by people.
+Many fires are caused by careless residents and children playing with matches.
 Still more fires are caused by campers, hunters and anglers.
-However wildfire is not a new problem.

 Fires in Michigan